 What does the best by date mean?

 The best by date is when the spices stop remaining at peak, peak freshness — our absolute, most conservative guideline for max potency.
-It is 2 years from the mill date for ground spices, and 2 years from the harvest date for whole spices.
+It is 2 years from the mill date for most ground spices, and 3 years from the harvest date for whole spices.
 The spices do not go bad after this date, and will still be fresher than anything you can get at the grocery store!

 What pepper grinders do you recommend?

 We’ve spent a lot of time grinding pepper, and these are our top 4 favorites!